nrw-digital/week-notes/en/updates/_posts/2025-03-07-week-notes.md

 ref: 2025-03-07-week-notes
 hidetitle: True
 author: Sam & Soph
+description: The sun has been shining across Wales this week, and we’ve had a rather positive start to spring.
+Find out more about what we’ve been up to here…
 ---

 The sun has been shining across Wales this week, and we’ve had a rather positive start to spring.
 Find out more about what we’ve been up to here…